 A: “MYo” is Latin for muscle and “Lab” is because we are a movement lab!
 The middle of our logo is a flask, to represent science and evidence-based care.
 The other component can be viewed as either acupuncture needles or barbells.

 A: Great question!
 We want you to feel at home when you trust us with your healthcare, and in doing so it is important you play an active role and are empowered in your journey.
 At MYo Lab the experience is all about you and your results, so consider MYo your safe place, call it your own, mine, or MY MYo!

 A: Yes we do.
 We have 5 complimentary parking spots out back (spots 208, 209, 214, 215, 216) and there are many 2-hour paid parking spots on the streets around us!
 Additionally, there are two parking lots across the street from our building, one outdoor parking lot and one underground parking lot.
-If you need help seeing where these are visually, click here for a map!
+Check out this blog post from us for more information and video links to our YouTube channel!